Grimm-Aerospace/GrimmModlets/README.md

 + **Dependencies** - Bluedog Design Bureau, Contract Configurator

-### BDBCryoTanks

-+ **What?** - Replaces BDB boiloff with CryoTanks boiloff.
-This is included in BDB's extras on the main branch, but can be useful if you're playing with the Apollo revamp.

-+ **Why?** - Having two separate boiloff mechanics in the same save is weird.
-Note that CryoTanks boiloff is easy mode while BDB boiloff is "mission impossible."

-+ **Dependencies** - Bluedog Design Bureau, CryoTanks

 ### BDBKerbalismUpdate

 + **What?** - A series of patches to bridge the gap between Kerbalism and Bluedog Design Bureau.
 This complements Kerbalism's own existing BDB patch by porting many of the newer science experiments, adding missing animations to science experiments, adding (hopefuly) sensible HDD data/sample capacity upgrade paths to command modules, and adding radioactivity emission and unloaded simulation to RTGs.